How Much Do You Need to Make to Live Comfortably in Texas?

 A long-running TV show was named after this city, owing to its importance as a big-business hub.
 Nowadays, both traditional industries and leading-edge tech live side by side in this glamorous city.

-An annual salary of around $100,000 should be sufficient for a single person to fare nicely in Dallas.
+An annual salary of around $100,000 should suffice for a single person to fare nicely in Dallas.
 The overall cost of living index is 98, the housing index is 82, and the grocery index is 100.
 The median house price in Dallas can be around $400,000, which is still significantly less than the rates at Frisco, Coppell, or Austin.

 Living Costs Compared to Household Income